When Will Cruise Lines Sail Again?

 We will continue to update this article with each individual cruise lines' new return to sail dates as we receive information on them, but assume that any U.S.-based cruise line will not be resuming cruises until on or after October 31, 2020.

-Following a multi-month temporary suspension of operations due to the COVID-19 pandemic, cruise lines have started to announce their anticipated return to sail dates.
-In March, the Centers for Disease Control and Prevention issued a ‘No Sail Order’ for cruise ships to sail from U.S. ports.
-This order is set to run through July 24, 2020.
-Below is a listing of all information to-date, given by cruise lines with their anticipated return to sail dates.
+ORIGINAL ARTICLE: Following a multi-month temporary suspension of operations due to the COVID-19 pandemic, cruise lines have started to announce their anticipated return to sail dates.
+In March, the Centers for Disease Control and Prevention issued a ‘No Sail Order’ for cruise ships to sail from U.S. ports which was set to expire on July 24, 2020.

-AmaWaterways has canceled all its river cruises in Europe and Asia through July 31, 2020.
-The line will resume sailings on August 1, 2020.
+AmaWaterways has canceled all river cruises through November 15, 2020.
+The line plans to resume sailings on November 16, 2020.

 American Cruise Lines